-On whistleblowing, 13 cases were reported through the subsidiary's whistleblowing channels in 2019.
-Twelve of the cases are closed, while the one remaining are currently being investigated.
-Five of the cases were related to discrimination in form harassment in the workplace, which were followed up and resolved internally.
+23 cases were reported through the subsidiary's whistleblowing channels in 2020 (2019: 13).
+22 of the cases are closed, while 3 remaining are currently being investigated.
+2 of the cases were related to discrimination in form harassment in the workplace, which were followed up and resolved internally.
 The majority of the reported cases were made anonymously.
-We received no whistleblowing reports from communities neighbouring the Group's facilities in 2019.
+We received no whistleblowing reports from communities neighbouring the Group's facilities in 2020.